-DHCP is an essential feature that allows you to connect your system with a WiFi that is configured for public spaces.
+DHCP is an essential feature that allows you to connect your system with WiFi that is configured for public spaces.
 It happens to be a client-server protocol that automatically provides the user with an Internet Protocol (IP) host along with an IP Address and other relevant configuration information which includes the subnet mask and default gateway.
 RFCs 2131 and 2132 define DHCP to be an Internet Engineering Task Force (IETF) standard based on the Bootstrap Protocol (BOOTP), as it shares many implementation details with the protocol.
 DHCP is instrumental in allowing hosts to obtain necessary TCP/IP configuration information from a DHCP Server with ease.

 Since we are considering Windows in the given article, we must consider the Microsoft Windows Server 2003 Operating System that includes the DHCP Server Service, and happens to be an optional networking component.
 Please note that all Windows-based clients include the DHCP client as a part of the TCP/IP, including Windows Server 2003, Microsoft Windows XP, Windows 2000, Windows NT 4.0, Windows Millennium Edition (Windows Me), and also Windows 98.
-Clearly, the new versions of Windows that include Window 7, 8, and 10 come with the functionality of DHCP.
+The new versions of Windows that include Windows 7, 8, and 10 come with the functionality of DHCP.
 In the following section, we shall undertake the procedure to enable DHCP on our systems.